department-of-veterans-affairs/vagov-content/pages/decision-reviews/higher-level-review.md

 <li class="process-step list-three">

 ### List the issue(s) you want reviewed in Part III of the form

-List the issue(s) you want reviewed in Part III of the form You can include all or just some of the issues VA has decided.
+You can include all or just some of the issues VA has decided.
 You’ll need to list the issue(s) you disagree with and the VA decision date for each.

 [comment]: <> (Cannot find Font Awesome 5 icon to match no copy icon in markup)